Statistically Truthful Auctions via Acceptance Rule: Background

 \subsection{Conformal Prediction}

-We now dive into the method of \emph{conformal prediction}, which we intend to employ for controlling regret levels within data-driven auction mechanisms.
+We now present the conformal prediction method, which we employ for controlling max regret levels within data-driven auction mechanisms.

-The method of conformal prediction~\citep{papadopoulos2002inductive,vovk2005algorithmic,lei2014distribution}, offers a generic approach, applicable to any predictive model, for quantifying prediction uncertainty.
+Conformal prediction~\citep{papadopoulos2002inductive,vovk2005algorithmic,lei2014distribution} offers a generic approach, applicable to any predictive model, for quantifying prediction uncertainty.
 In recent years, conformal prediction has increasingly gained traction across various domains, demonstrating its broad utility and effectiveness in practical settings \citep{angelopoulos2021gentle}.
-This method leverages a subset of holdout \emph{calibration data} to quantify the prediction error of the model.
-In turn, this is used to construct a range of plausible predictions---a \emph{prediction interval}---that covers the unknown test outcome with high probability.
+This method utilizes a subset of holdout \emph{calibration data} to quantify the prediction error of the model.
+These errors are then used to construct a range of plausible predictions---a \emph{prediction interval}---that covers the unknown test outcome with high probability.